dibyendutapadar/dibs-site/content/art-of-pm/Do you have a Product Strategy?.md

 date: 2025-11-16
 summary:
 tags:
-  - AI
+  - ProductManagement
-description:
+description: An intuitive take on what Product strategy is.
+How strategy it is one of the most misunderstood and miscommunicated word.
 keywords:
+  - Product Strategy
-  - AI PM
+  - Product Management
-  - Tech for PM
   - Product Manager Portfolio
 draft: false
 categories:
-  - AI PM
+  - Product Strategy
-  - Tech for PM
 slug: do-you-have-a-product-strategy?
 weight: 2
 cover: